**Interview with Assistant Dean of Admissions, Duke University Fuqua School of Business**

 11. **How do you consider applicants’ undergraduate GPA?**

 Because we are not admitting researchers, we we're not a Phd program, a Phd program.
-The most important thing is going to be your grades and your test score in an MBA program.
-The most important thing is not your test scores and your GPA signal to us that you can do the work in the program, but they're not the most important thing.
+The most important thing is NOT your grades and your test score for an MBA program.
+Your test scores and your GPA are signal to us that you can do the work in the program, but they're not the most important thing.

 The most important thing for us is, do we feel like someone is going to be a valuable member of our community?
 Can they do the work?
 Is a question that we do need to answer, can you succeed in class and test scores and GPA are going to help send a signal?
 But sometimes I get more excited about applicants who have lower Gpas or test scores because of their professional work history, because of how quickly they've advanced in their company, because of how much time they've spent working in their community or mentoring or volunteering.
 So it's not just academic capability.
 It's also your capability of being a good member of our community, bringing attention to the school.